 Like any crime, being charged with evading a police officer in California can be a scary thing.
 However, there are defenses available.
-A qualified and experienced criminal defense attorney can look at the facts of your case and build you the best defense possible, so that one mistake doesn’t follow you around for the rest of your life.
+A qualified and experienced San Diego criminal defense attorney can look at the facts of your case and build you the best defense possible, so that one mistake doesn’t follow you around for the rest of your life.

-If you have been charged with evading a police officer in the North County area, call jD LAW at (760) 630-2000 today.
+If you have been charged with evading a police officer in the North County area, call jD Law Criminal Defense Attorneys at (760) 630-2000 today.
 Attorney Dicks is a board-certified criminal defense specialist who will fight hard to ensure your rights are upheld at all times.